Hamilton City Council is debating DARTS ridership growth, and the cost of providing para-transit in Hamilton.

 Within the Hamilton Street Railway, a duplicate layer of management exists for para-transit oversight of DARTS.

 During the past 20 years, the OHRT has set down a series of rulings which have determined that the City of Hamilton is required to fully fund DARTS, that DARTS cannot restrict the number of trips a qualified passenger may take, and that DARTS cannot charge more than the equivalent cost of using the HSR.

 The Accessibility for Ontarians with Disabilities Act also requires fare parity.
 [Ontario Regulation 191/11 Section 46.(1)]

-All persons over the age of 80 ride the HSR for free, all persons using a personal mobility device [such as a wheelchair, scooter, or walker] ride the HSR for free under a “voluntary pay” policy.
+All people over the age of 80 ride the HSR for free, all who use a personal mobility device [such as a wheelchair, scooter, or walker] ride the HSR for free under a “voluntary pay” policy.
 Because of fare parity laws, DARTS must provide free transit to these passengers as well.

 Since 2012, when the City of Hamilton started to fully obey AODA fare parity regulations, the use of DARTS has increased while revenue is decreasing.
 An aging population is a major factor in the increase, with improved health care enabling more independence for persons with chronic medical conditions to live in the community.

 [Council was cautioned in 2009 when they implemented free HSR transit for persons over the age of 80 that the AODA was likely to be amended to include fare parity for DARTS riders.]